-University of Connecticut Enrichment Program runs 7 separate websites, encompassing a wide variety of student services.
-In 2012 I managed a complete redesign of all sites.
+University of Connecticut Enrichment Programs has 7 separate websites, encompassing a wide variety of student services.
+In 2012 I managed a complete redesign of all seven sites to a WordPress multisite.

 - Original websites were classic table-based HTML with long and complex menus.